Larry Liston: Tenure

 During Liston's tenure in the state house he served on the Public Healthcare and Human Services, and Energy and Environment committees.
 He voted to expel Representative Steve Lebsock in 2018.

 In 2011, Sarah Anderson, the secretary of the El Paso County Republican Party, resigned and accused Liston of being misogynistic and that she was warned when she was fourteen to never be alone in a room with him.
 He signed a letter calling for Vickie Tonkins, the chair of the El Paso County Republican Party, to apologize and possibly resign after she posted "Do you believe that the Coronavirus is a PSYOP (Psychological Operation)?
 Post your answer…" on Facebook.
 In 2021, Tonkins criticized Liston, Kay Rendleman, and Karl Schneider in an email for blocking her version of a school board candidate survey which included questions on support for an audit of the 2020 election.
 Liston and Rex Tonkins, Vickie's husband, got into a fight at a county Republican executive committee meeting.
 Liston called Tonkins a thug three times although Liston claims that he stated that after an aggressive encounter with Tonkins.

+During the 2025 legislative session, Liston prime sponsored a bill that added nuclear energy to Colorado’s definition of “clean energy resources," which would allow future nuclear projects to contribute to the state’s renewable energy goals.